Authorities search for answers in deadly NYC tourist helicopter crash

 Fulop said the main body of the aircraft is in the Army Corps of Engineers facility on Chapel Avenue, however major parts of the aircraft have still not been recovered.

-Police fished out chunks of jagged metal that washed up to the Jersey City shore, along with a life preserver, a seat and the personal effects of a family of five.
+Police fished out chunks of jagged metal that washed up to the Jersey City shore on Thursday, along with a life preserver, a seat and the personal effects of a family of five.

 The NTSB will have to piece together what went wrong and what caused the rotors to break apart, dooming the 21-year-old helicopter and the six people aboard.